imadcollin/fullstack-sandbox/README.md

 ### The Stack
-Build using MERN stack, therefore you need to run the server and POST some data in order to get started.
+Build using MERN stack, and the database is already set as a MongoDB cluster with some data, similarly another URL is provided for mongo service in case the cluster was not active.

 ### Development set-up in short
 1. Make sure the server is running (navigate to backend folder and run the server file)